ivangfr/springboot-ldap-testcontainers/README.md

 2. Click on `application-controller` to open it.

-3. Click on `GET /api/public` to open it.
-Then, click on `Try it out` button and, finally, click on `Execute` button It will return:
+3. Click on `GET /api/public`, click on `Try it out` button and, finally, click on `Execute` button It will return:
 ```
 Code: 200
 Response Body: It is public.
 ```

-4. Now click on `GET /api/private`, it is a secured endpoint.
+4. Now, click on `GET /api/private`, it is a secured endpoint.
 Then, click on `Try it out` button and, finally, click on `Execute` button

 5. A window will appear to inform the username and password.
 Type
 ```